Thelymitra basaltica

-Thelymitra basaltica, commonly called the grassland sun orchid, is a species of orchid that is endemic to Victoria.
+Thelymitra basaltica, commonly called grassland sun orchid, is a species of orchid that is endemic to Victoria.
 It has a single fleshy, channelled, dark green leaf and up to eight small pale blue, self-pollinating flowers which open only slowly on warm to hot days.

 Description

 Thelymitra basaltica is a tuberous, perennial herb with a single fleshy but brittle, channelled, dark green, linear to lance-shaped leaf 120-300 mm long, 5-15 mm wide with a purplish base.
 Between two and eight pale blue to pale purplish blue flowers 15-22 mm wide are crowded along a flowering stem 100-300 mm tall.
 The sepals and petals are 6-11 mm long and 3-7 mm wide.
 The column is pale blue, 4-6.5 mm long and 2.5-3.5 mm wide.
 The lobe on the top of the anther is dark purplish to reddish brown with a yellow tip, tubular and gently curved.
 The side lobes curve upwards and have, toothbrush-like tufts of white hairs.
 Flowering occurs in September and October but the flowers open only slowly on warm to hot days.